1866

 Pforte_WIllmar-Schwabe-Straße

-Especially at its new site in Karlsruhe-Durlach, from 1945 onward the company focussed more and more on research and development of phytopharmaceuticals which fulfilled the standards of western medicine.
-In the years that followed, Schwabe built new buildings for administration, research and production.
+Especially at its new site in Karlsruhe-Durlach, the company began to focus more and more on research and development of phytopharmaceuticals which fulfilled the standards of evidence-based medicine.
+In the years that followed, Schwabe built new buildings for administration, research and production at this location.

 1961